boldflight/BibleConverter/test_EPUB/output/neh.md

 [1] On the twenty-fourth day of this same month the Israelites assembled; they were fasting and wearing sackcloth, their heads covered with dust.
 [2] Those truly of Israelite descent separated from all the foreigners, standing and confessing their sins and the iniquities of their ancestors.
-[3] For one-fourth of the day they stood in their place and read from the book of the law of the Lord their God, and for another fourth they were confessing their sins and worshiping the Lord their God.
+[3] For one-fourth of the day they stood in their place and read from the book of the law of the **Lord** their God, and for another fourth they were confessing their sins and worshiping the **Lord** their God.
-[4] Then the Levites—Jeshua, Binnui, Kadmiel, Shebaniah, Bunni, Sherebiah, Bani, and Kenani—stood on the steps and called out loudly to the Lord their God.
+[4] Then the Levites—Jeshua, Binnui, Kadmiel, Shebaniah, Bunni, Sherebiah, Bani, and Kenani—stood on the steps and called out loudly to the **Lord** their God.
-[5] The Levites—Jeshua, Kadmiel, Bani, Hashabneiah, Sherebiah, Hodiah, Shebaniah, and Pethahiah—said, “Stand up and bless the Lord your God!”
+[5] The Levites—Jeshua, Kadmiel, Bani, Hashabneiah, Sherebiah, Hodiah, Shebaniah, and Pethahiah—said, “Stand up and bless the **Lord** your God!”
-[6] You alone are the Lord.
+[6] You alone are the **Lord**.
 You made the heavens, even the highest heavens, along with all their multitude of stars, the earth and all that is on it, the seas and all that is in them.
 You impart life to them all, and the multitudes of heaven worship you.
-[7] “You are the Lord God who chose Abram and brought him forth from Ur of the Chaldeans.
+[7] “You are the **Lord** God who chose Abram and brought him forth from Ur of the Chaldeans.
 You changed his name to Abraham.
 [8] When you perceived that his heart was faithful toward you, you established a covenant with him to give his descendants the land of the Canaanites, the Hittites, the Amorites, the Perizzites, the Jebusites, and the Girgashites.
 You have fulfilled your promise, for you are righteous.
 [9] “You saw the affliction of our ancestors in Egypt, and you heard their cry at the Red Sea.
 [10] You performed awesome signs against Pharaoh, against his servants, and against all the people of his land, for you knew that the Egyptians had acted presumptuously against them.
 You made for yourself a name that is celebrated to this day.